-♦KINE 1321 Techniques of Coaching Sports I
+◆KINE 1321 Coaching/Sports/Athletics I

 CRT HRS:03 LEC HRS:03 LAB HRS:00 This course provides instruction in fundamental skills of coaching, organization of practices, and handling of teams during competitive seasons of sport.
 Emphasis is placed on the ability of the coach to teach and exercise leadership.
 Topics include the history, theories, and philosophies of competitive sports.